mykelalvis/FATESRD/Other/war-of-ashes.md

 While they outweigh their opponents, swarms can't be damaged by normal attacks that don't affect an entire zone, nor are they affected by opposed movement -- there's just too many of them to try to make them go anywhere they don't want to go.
 Without a weapon such as an alchemical explosion, you have to invoke an aspect for effect to make your attack affect a wide area, like**_Boiling Oil_**or**_Flooded Room_**.

 _Olivia and Rolf have run into three big (weight 2) swarms of vampire bats spread out around the ancient ruins they were exploring.
 Right now the heroes are outweighed so their particular weapons are useless against the swarm.
-With all his might, Rolf knocks one of the giant pillars loose and uses the [[create advantage]] action to add the aspect**Wobbly Pillar**.
+With all his might, Rolf knocks one of the giant pillars loose and uses the [[Create Advantage]] action to add the aspect**Wobbly Pillar**.
 On her action Olivia invokes the aspect for effect and is able to attack one of the swarms by pushing the pillar and letting it crash down on the bats._

 ## Movement on the Battlefield